Skip to main content

 • Some experience using a text editor

-Before we begin, you will need the following:
+Before we begin, you'll need the following:

 Create an empty Cucumber project